snowplow/documentation/docs/understanding-your-pipeline/schemas/index.md

 ## Managing data quality with schemas

 Schemas describe how you want your data to be structured.
 When data is [processed through your Snowplow pipeline](/docs/understanding-your-pipeline/architecture-overview/index.md), each event is validated against its schema and only valid events are allowed to pass through.
-[Failed events](/docs/understanding-your-pipeline/failed-events/index.md) are sent to a separarte location.
+[Failed events](/docs/understanding-your-pipeline/failed-events/index.md) are sent to a separate location.

-Through describing how the data should be structured as part of your schema definition, you ensure clean and consistent data landing in your data warehouse or other destinations.
+By describing how the data should be structured as part of your schema definition, you ensure clean and consistent data landing in your data warehouse or other destinations.

 ## Building data meaning with schemas

 Rather than just leaving your data open to interpretation by the many different people that will consume and analyze it, you can use schemas to describe the meaning of your data.
-Each schema you define should clearly describe what is being collected and why — both for the schema itself, but also for each field within the schema.
+Each schema you define should clearly describe what is being collected and why — both for the schema itself and for each field within the schema.

 ## Iglu